cmeiklejohn/cmeiklejohn.github.io/_posts/2022-06-02-extending-filibuster-to-db.markdown

 While this application exposes several different REST APIs, one important API allows users to retrieve their movie bookings.
 Starting with a request from the client to the users service, the application makes several GET requests to retrieve their bookings, as shown by the diagram below:

+Let's work with an example.

 <img src="/img/eunice-cinema-example.png" width="800">

+## Retrieve Bookings

+First, the users service makes a call to Redis to check if the username exists in the database.
+If the user does not exist, then the users service will return a 404 Not Found.
+If the Redis call returns a successful response, then the users service will contact the bookings service and request the data associated with the given username.

+Once the bookings service receives this GET request, it takes the following steps:

+1. Check that the username exists in the bookings database via Redis call.
+If the username doesn’t exist, then the bookings service will return a 404.
+   1. When the users service receives this response, it returns a 404 back to the user.
+2. If this call is successful, retrieve the dates on which the user has booked a movie from Redis.
+3. For each booking date for that particular user, retrieve the movie identifiers.
+The movie identifiers are unique to each movie.
+4. Return a JSON object containing the movie identifiers associated with each booking date for the user.